When creating new Samples

 Import Samples From File

-You can start from the overview page for your sample type and select Add > Import from File
+or from the overview page for a specific Sample Type, select Add > Import from File

-- Set the Sample Type for the Samples you will import (if it is not already selected).
+- Set the Sample Type for the Samples you will import.

 - Use the Template button if you didn't already download a template file for your data.

-- Drag and Drop the file directly into the window to upload it.
+- Drag and Drop the file into the target area to upload it.

 - You will see the sample information obtained from the file in the panel.